itsjoelle/adblocker-extension/README.md

 Add more ad networks to the block list.

-Enhance the UI or add features (like toggling ad blocking on/off).
+Add new features (like a toggle to enable/disable ad blocking).

 Improve performance or extend the functionality.